Member FAQs

 Q: How can I find out if I’m eligible to retire from working at the Coop?

 The Coop’s General Meeting approved the workslot retirement program as an optional benefit for longtime Coop members.
-The program allows members who qualify to enjoy all the benefits of Coop membership without having to contribute their labor.
+The program allows qualified members to enjoy all the benefits of Coop membership without having to contribute their labor.
 You may apply for this benefit in your Member Services account or by contacting the Membership Office.

-To be eligible you must be “active” for work, provide proof of age and attained the required years of service:
+To be eligible you must be “active” for work, provide proof of age, and attained the required years of service:

 • 70+ years of age and 10 years of membership